pydantic/pydantic/changes/1832-PrettyWood.md

-add basic support of python 3.9
+add basic support for python 3.9